MicrosoftDocs/azure-management-docs/articles/azure-portal/capture-browser-trace.md

 ## Safari

 The following steps show how to use the developer tools in Apple Safari on Mac.
-For more information, see [Safari Developer Tools overview](https://support.apple.com/guide/safari-developer/safari-developer-tools-overview-dev073038698/11.0/mac).
+For more information, see [Safari Developer Tools](https://developer.apple.com/safari/tools/).

 1. Enable the developer tools in Safari: